coverclock/com-diag-astrolabe/README.md

 NMEA time, but it will be based on its own crystal oscillator, not the cesium-133-discplined oscillator, so will not be stratum-1.

+Here are the markers the NTP query command uses to indicate the quality of the NTP hosts used by the NTP daemon.
+My interpretation is that I want to see my GPS time source marked with a '+' and my PPS time source marked with a '*'.

+    \b       reject
+    x        falsetick
+    .        excess
+    \-       outlyer
+    \+       candidate
+    #        selected (but not amongst top six)
+    \*       peer
+    o        PPS peer

 ## Notes

     Apr 25 11:36:16 mercury kernel: [959158.661259] usb 1-4.4: new full-speed USB device number 13 using xhci_hcd